-Agencies in Australia which take complaints and consider whether advertising is misleading and deceptive, include the Australian Competition and Consumer Commission (ACCC) and the Advertising Standards Bureau (ASB).
+Agencies in Australia which take complaints and consider whether advertising is misleading and deceptive, include the Australian Competition and Consumer Commission (ACCC) and Ad Standards.
 Some complaints are also taken to court.

 The ACCC administers and enforces the Australian Consumer Law in particular Schedule 2 of the Competition and Consumer Act 2010 - misleading or deceptive conduct.
 Consumers can make written complaints to the ACCC if they think they have been misled.

-The ASB takes complaints only about food advertising and environmental claims which may mislead consumers.
-These complaints are considered by the Advertising Standards Board (the Standards Board) which applies industry endorsed self-regulatory Codes in its considerations.
+Ad Standards takes complaints only about food advertising and environmental claims which may mislead consumers.
+These complaints are considered by the Ad Standards Community Panel which applies industry endorsed self-regulatory Codes in its considerations.

-The ASB also administers the work of the Advertising Claims Board (the Claims Board) which adjudicates truth in advertising disputes between competitors as an alternative to court proceedings.
+Ad Standards also administers the work of the Ad Standards Industry Jury which adjudicates truth in advertising disputes between competitors as an alternative to court proceedings.